pasqal-io/horqrux/docs/index.md

 !!! warning "Experimental Sparse matrices scope"
     Note this is an experimental feature (raise an issue if needed).
-    We only support noiseless state-vector simulation with only digital operations when using sparse matrices.
+    We only support noiseless state-vector simulation with digital operations when using sparse matrices.

 ## Analog Operations